Afghanistan: District after district falls to the Taliban | DW | 17.06.2021

 "The Taliban are stronger than ever.
 IS and other terrorist groups have gained a foothold in Afghanistan.
 Therefore, the consequences of a hasty and irresponsible withdrawal from Afghanistan could be dangerous not only for Afghanistan but also for the region and the world," Raihana Azad, a member of the Afghan parliament, told DW.

-The Taliban denied attacking the health workers, but police spokesman Farid Khan said the Islamist group in the past has targeted "health workers to deprive people of polio vaccines."
+The Taliban denied attacking the health workers, but police spokesman Farid Khan said the group had targeted "health workers to deprive people of polio vaccines" in the past.

-Last week, "Islamic State" (IS) fighters attacked a group of mine-clearing workers in the north of Afghanistan.
+Last week, IS fighters attacked a group of mine-clearing workers in the north of Afghanistan.

 Afghan authorities said the assault killed 10 people and left at least 14 injured.
 The attack happened in the Baghlan-e-Markazi district of Baghlan province, to the north of the capital Kabul.